crflynn/lol-champions-quickfind/README.md

 In the champion search bar typing ``bt`` or ``tz`` or any of the other strings here will result in _only_ Blitzcrank appearing in the results.

-As of writing this README, there are two champions who can be found using a single character: Dr. Mundo (with ``.``) and Quinn (with ``q``).
+There are two champions who can be found using a single character: Dr. Mundo (with ``.``) and Quinn (with ``q``).

-Vi is the only champion who cannot be uniquely selected with a single string;
+Vi and Ornn are the only champions who cannot be uniquely selected with a single string; Vi is contained within the name Viktor, and Ornn is contained within the name Orianna.
-all of her string sequences are shared with Viktor, for example.